DataConservancy/cos-docker/README.md

 The primary use case of these Docker images is to produce Docker images of COS projects for local integration testing, using a Continuous Integration platform like Bamboo, Travis, etc.  Docker image sizes or the time to build the images is not a major concern.
 The major concern is insuring that all the containers are consistent, and have reasonable start-up times.
 Consistent in this context means that if multiple containers are going to be created from the same OSF.io codebase, that they all should be using the same git commit hash.
 Reasonable start-up time means that containers must minimize any runtime initialization, such as source code compilation, package installation, javascript compacting, etc.  Therefore, the images can be rather large and take quite a bit of time to build, but they will be consistent and start up rapidly.

 This may seem a zero-sum proposition: you either spend time building the image (and have a rapidly starting container) or spend little time building the image at the expense of a longer startup at runtime.
-Past experience has shown that having containers do a lot of work on startup led to inconsistent environments.
-Often containers would fail or hang during startup.
-We should also note that a secondary goal is to enable developers to also use these images.
+Past experience has shown that having containers do a lot of work on startup led to inconsistent environments; containers would fail or hang during startup.

 Finally, image build cost is incurred once, while runtime costs are incurred each time you create a container.
 Having the CI platform take the hit to building the image is the right thing to do: robust and quick start-up for your containers and let the CI platform do the heavy lifting.

 # How it works